Last updated on February 12, 2025

 Best Adventure Card Payoffs

 Some of the best adventure card payoffs are the cards that specifically want you to cast adventures.
-These are cards like Gorion, Wise Mentor or Garenbrig Squire.
-Lozhan, Dragons' Legacy gives you a few options of how to trigger her ability, allowing you to mix adventure with Dragons to make a two-themed deck out of the card types.
+These are cards like Gorion, Wise Mentor, Storyteller Pixie, Edgewall Innkeeper, Chancellor of Tales, or Lucky Clover.
+Lozhan, Dragons' Legacy gives you a few options of how to trigger its ability, allowing you to mix adventure with dragons to make a two-themed deck out of the card types.

-Apart from these cards, you’ll also want to look out for cards whose abilities watch for when you cast cards from exile.
-Passionate Archaeologist is a nice way to do some extra damage when playing with adventure cards, especially because the permanent side often costs more.
+Apart from these cards, youโll also want to look out for cards whose abilities watch for when you cast cards from exile.
+Passionate Archaeologist, one of the strongest background enchantments, is a nice way to do some extra damage when playing with adventure cards, especially because the permanent side often costs more.
 Nalfeshnee also synergizes well with adventure cards as it copies any you cast from exile.
-Prosper, Tome-Bound is a commander who synergizes well with adventure cards, though you’ll be limited by its color identity on how many you can actually include.
+Prosper, Tome-Bound is very strong Rakdos commander who synergizes well with adventure cards, though youโll be limited by its color identity on how many you can actually include.

 Wrap Up